ghulam36460/GSDashboard/README.md

 ## Documentation

-Get started with detailed instructions and guides to help you integrate and customize **Shadboard** into your projects.
-Visit the full documentation here: [Docs](https://shadboard.vercel.app/docs)
+Get started with detailed instructions and guides to help you integrate and customize **GSDashboard** into your projects.

 ## Contributing